Nearby Towns

 Wee Waa

-While in Wee Waa, Australia’s Cotton Capital, make sure you visit the unique Namoi Echo Museum on Rose Street which is a wonderful reminder of days gone by, open Thursday to Saturday.
-Click here to view more about the museum
+Wee Waa is Australia's Cotton Capital and the place Daft Punk selected to launch it's album Random Access Memories in 2013, a dynamic rural community situated in the rich agricultural heartland of the Lower Namoi Valley in North West NSW.
+While in Wee Waa, make sure you visit the unique Namoi Echo Museum on Rose Street which is a wonderful reminder of days gone by, open Wednesday to Saturday.

 Walgett